-Native Americans were very likely the first farmers of this land.
+Native Americans were the first farmers of this land.
 Native women, who led their villages, cleared land for planting by burning it.
 They were talented agriculturists and taught the newly arriving English how to grow corn, beans, and squash, as well as to gather cranberries.
-They moved seasonally between established hunting, fishing, and growing/gathering sites.
+Tribes moved seasonally between established hunting, fishing, and growing/gathering sites.

 The Town of Natick took this land by eminent domain in early 1974.
 It was put under the auspices of the School Committee in anticipation of its development into a school.